snbdevops/blog/AWS-Solution-Architecture.md

 - Enable automatic rotation for the credentials in Secrets Manager by configuring it with the appropriate **Lambda rotation function**.
 This ensures credentials are rotated without manual intervention.
 - Set up **CloudWatch Alarms** and use **CloudTrail** to monitor access to the secrets.
 Configure alerts for any unauthorized access attempts or irregular activity.

 ---

-#### Conclusion

-For a senior-level IAM interview, it’s crucial to demonstrate your ability to:
-- Design secure cross-account access.
-- Apply the principle of least privilege with complex IAM policies.
-- Understand the fine-grained controls available through IAM policy conditions and permission boundaries.
-- Manage secure, scalable IAM setups in multi-account, enterprise-level environments.

----
 ### 7. While designing an solution what all things to be taken in consideration from security and compliance perspective so that the environment becomes highly complient and secured?

 When designing a solution from a **security** and **compliance** perspective, especially in AWS environments, there are several critical factors to ensure that the environment is not only secure but also compliant with relevant regulations and industry standards.
 Here is a comprehensive list of considerations to keep in mind: